Olivier Fauconnier

-Olivier Fauconnier (born 22 June 1976) is a Guadeloupean former footballer who played as a centre forward.
-He has been a member of the Guadeloupe national team.
+Olivier Toutoute Fauconnier (born 22 June 1976) is a Guadeloupean former footballer who played as a centre forward.
+He has been a member of the Guadeloupe team.

 Club career

 Fauconnier has played in the Metropolitan French Ligue 1 for Le Havre AC, OGC Nice and AC Ajaccio and in China for Henan Jianye.

 International career

 Fauconnier capped for Guadeloupe at senior level during the 2003 CONCACAF Gold Cup qualification (CFU Qualifying Tournament final round).